 The Hidden Valley Wild Horse Protection Fund horses are currently housed at various locations in and around the Reno, Nevada area.
 Some are on a ranch 30 minutes north of Reno, others 20 minutes south of Reno, and several are in foster care in Stagecoach, Nevada.
 We visit our horses on a regular basis to provide maintenance on the property, feed, water, work with the horses, and consult with the caretakers of our horses.

-Additionally, we must frequently transport our horses for medical care and/or to the farrier for hoof care and maintenance, or simply move them from one ranch or foster care location to another for training or emergency care as well as to assist with our adoption transportation needs.
+Additionally, we must transport our horses for medical care and/or to the farrier for hoof care and maintenance at times, or simply move them from one ranch or foster care location to another for training or emergency care as well as to assist with our adoption transportation needs.

 These trips are costly and add up quickly.
 Volunteers are not currently reimbursed for their fuel expenses but with your generous contribution, we could change that and provide a stable foundation for one of our very important programs.